PythonScanClient/PyScanClient/doc/getting_started.rst

   scans, or aborted.
 * In the scan monitor, selet a few older scans, right-click on them and "Remove selected".

-In an operational setup, the scan monitor can be very useful to monitor the progress of queued and active scans.
+The scan monitor is very useful to monitor the progress of queued and active scans.

-The scan editor could be used to manually assemble small scans, or to debug scans that have been submitted by other means.
+The scan editor could be used to manually assemble small scans, but it's mainly meant to debug scans that have been submitted by other means.

 The scan server will hold the commands of past scans in memory and persist the logged data on disk, but this